Cloud Pen Testing Basics: Tools, Techniques & Tips

 1. Reconnaissance (Information Gathering)

-Before attempting to find weaknesses, penetration testers gather as much information as possible about the target cloud environment.
-This step involves mapping out the system and identifying exposed services.
-The goal is to gather data about IP addresses, cloud services in use, network configurations, and publicly available assets.
+Pen-testers attempt to gather as much intelligence on the target cloud environment prior to attempting to find vulnerabilities.
+The aim of this step involves mapping out the system and identifying exposed services.
+Information is collected pertaining to IP addresses, cloud services in use, network configurations, and publicly accessible assets.

 2. Vulnerability Scanning